iitis/hoho-qaoa-code/README.md

-# Code for _HOHo-QAOA: Hamiltonian-Oriented Homotopy QAOA_
+# Code for _Hamiltonian-Oriented Homotopy QAOA_

-This is a repository for the code used to calculate the numerical results presented in the article "*HOHo-QAOA: Hamiltonian-Oriented Homotopy QAOA*" .
+This is a repository for the code used to calculate the numerical results presented in the article "*Hamiltonian-Oriented Homotopy QAOA*" .

 ## Software installation